dmurfet/dmurfet.github.io/about.markdown

 permalink: /dlinoz/
 ---

 This document attempts to be an up-to-date overview of the deep learning landscape in Australia.
-There are three main sections: **who** (researchers), **where** (institutes and centres), **what** (grants).
+There are three main sections: **researchers**, **institutes and centres**, **grants**.
 There is also a brief guide to the publication venues (conferences) in this area.
 There are certainly omissions and mistakes, if you notice one please [get in touch](mailto:d.murfet@unimelb.edu.au) and we'll quickly fix it.
 Deep learning is a (successful) subset of the broad field of machine learning and artificial intelligence; this document does not attempt to give an overview of the broader field.

-## Who
+## Researchers

 Below is a (no doubt incomplete) list of researchers in Australia for whom deep learning is **currently their main research area**.
 This includes e.g. researchers in computer vision whose main tool is deep learning.
 To make this point even clearer: the list does not include every single person who has published a paper using deep learning (in particular it does not include Daniel Murfet).
 That list would be much larger.